wn-doolittle/caliper-spec/caliper.md

 <a name="assessmentProfile" />

 ### 3.3.3 Assessment Profile
 The Caliper Assessment Profile models assessment-related activities including interactions with individual assessment items.
 Caliper provides [Assessment](#assessment) and [AssessmentItem](#assessmentItem) entities for describing the `object` of these activities as well as a learner's [Attempt](#attempt) for recording a count of the number of times an assigned resource has been attempted.
 Five [Response](#response) types are also provided for capturing individual item responses.
+Note that the Caliper 1.0 AssessmentItem Profile has been merged into the Assessment Profile.

 #### Supported events
 [AssessmentEvent](#assessmentEvent), [AssessmentItemEvent](#assessmentItemEvent), [NavigationEvent](#navigationEvent), [ViewEvent](#viewEvent)

-#### Supported responses
+#### Generated responses
 [Response](#response) subtyped as [FillinBlankResponse](#fillinBlankResponse), [MultipleChoiceResponse](#multipleChoiceResponse), [MultipleResponseResponse](#multipleResponseResponse), [SelectTextResponse](#selectTextResponse), [TrueFalseResponse](#trueFalseResponse)

 #### Supported actions